 akdrv Posted April 10, 2007 Report Share Posted April 10, 2007 To rise to this artistic challenge, most states turned to children.
 Prompted by teachers, children proposed symbols they liked, and politicians picked a few.
 Some states, such as Washington, submitted several designs to the voters.
 In every state, the governor approved the mint's proposed final product.
 To nobody's surprise, most designs attempt to tell their state's story, and because politicians don't want to offend anybody by leaving their part of the story out, these narrative tableaux are stuffed to their gills.
-On Wednesday at a ceremony in Seattle, Gov. Christine Gregoire rolls out the Washington state quarter -- No. 1 in our hearts, No. 42 in the series. http://seattlepi.nwsource.com/visualart/31...ers10_copy.html Quote Link to comment Share on other sites More sharing options...
+On Wednesday at a ceremony in Seattle, Gov. Christine Gregoire rolls out the Washington state quarter -- No. 1 in our hearts, No. 42 in the series. http://seattlepi.nwsource.com/visualart/31...ers10_copy.html Link to comment Share on other sites More sharing options...

 Scottishmoney Posted April 10, 2007 Report Share Posted April 10, 2007 I like the design, but I liked the indian stylized design of the salmon better.
-Quote Link to comment Share on other sites More sharing options...
+Link to comment Share on other sites More sharing options...

 Recommended Posts